DelovoyMotiv/anteroslogos/README.md

 - Knowledge Graph module integrated with minimal bundle impact (11KB increase)

 Total Project Scale:
-- **15,200+ lines** of production code (2,722 lines in Knowledge Graph Engine, 3,889 lines in A2A Protocol, 1,125 lines in Citation Learning Engine)
+- **16,500+ lines** of production code (3,879 lines in MCP system, 2,722 lines in Knowledge Graph Engine, 7,768 lines in A2A Protocol, 1,125 lines in Citation Learning Engine)
-- **21 major utility modules** (geoAuditEnhanced 2100+ lines, citationLearning/feedbackEngine 705 lines, knowledgeGraph builder 618 lines, aidDiscovery 559 lines, aiSyndication 558 lines, nlpContentAnalysis 531 lines, a2a/logger 486 lines, citationProof tracker 465 lines, a2a/agentRegistry 442 lines, and 12 more)
+- **24 major utility modules** (geoAuditEnhanced 2100+ lines, citationLearning/feedbackEngine 705 lines, knowledgeGraph builder 618 lines, a2a/mcpAdapter 597 lines, aidDiscovery 559 lines, aiSyndication 558 lines, nlpContentAnalysis 531 lines, a2a/logger 486 lines, citationProof tracker 465 lines, a2a/agentRegistry 442 lines, a2a/mcpSandbox 362 lines, a2a/mcpClient 327 lines, and 12 more)
 - **34+ React components** (CitationLearningDashboard, AIVisibilityScore, GEOHealthTracker, AIDAgentStatus, KnowledgeGraphDashboard, PulseLine, Hero, Philosophy, ExecutiveSummary, and 25 more)
 - **10 route pages** with lazy loading (HomePage, GeoAuditPage 1950+ lines, AgentIdentityPage 750+ lines, InvestorRelationsPage 660 lines, Blog, KnowledgeBase, and 4 more)
 - **11 audit categories** with precision weighting (Schema 15%, AI Crawlers 14%, E-E-A-T 14%, Technical SEO 12%, Links 11%, Meta 8%, Content 8%, AID Discovery 8%, Structure 6%, Performance 4%, Citation)